Lately it seems like there are more “natural” products out there than not.

 - There are tens of thousands of ingredients in personal care products that are not listed on labels.

-- And while the FDA does state that natural means “ingredients extracted directly from plants or animal products as opposed to being produced synthetically,” there can be a lot synthetics added on the road from farm to formula.
+- And while the FDA does state that natural means “ingredients extracted directly from plants or animal products as opposed to being produced synthetically,” there can be a lot of synthetics added on the road from farm to formula.

 This is familiar to many followers of natural beauty, but the same issues exist in household cleaning.
 It just isn’t talked about quite as much.